symfony/symfony-docs/scheduler.rst

         }
     }

-Exploring Alternatives for Crafting your Recurring Messages
+Exploring Alternatives for Crafting Your Recurring Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is also another way to build a ``RecurringMessage``, and this can be done